chevereto/v4-admin/features/upload-storage.md

 # Upload storage

-Upload storage allows to use more endpoints for storing user uploads, which helps to leverage your server load and deliver a more reliable website.
-If you use multiple upload storage servers, it will help to distribute the traffic of these assets.
+Upload storage lets you offload user-uploaded files to one or more external servers.
+This reduces the load on your origin server, improves reliability, and makes it easier to scale traffic for uploaded assets.

-::: tip 💡 Asset storage
+::: tip Asset storage
-Check the documentation on [Asset variables](https://v4-docs.chevereto.com/application/configuration/environment.html#assets-variables) if you want to control where to store the website assets (backgrounds, avatars, etc.)
+Check the [Site storage](../settings/site-storage.md) documentation to control where website assets (backgrounds, avatars, etc.) are stored.
 :::

-## How it works?
+## How it works

-Upload storage works by adding upload storage server(s) where file uploads will be stored.
-These upload storage servers expose those files using HTTP, enabling users and visitors of your Chevereto installation to access these images directly.
+Upload storage works by routing file uploads to a configured external server.
+That server exposes the files over HTTP, so users and visitors can access uploaded images directly without hitting your origin.

 ## Storage URL

-💡 The storage server must provide the URL for public-read file access.
-Check the documentation of your service provider.
+The storage server must provide a publicly accessible URL for reading files.
+Check your service provider's documentation for the correct URL format.

-Chevereto maps upload storage uploads to the corresponding upload storage server using the given Storage URL as a base URL to locate that file in the upload storage.
+Chevereto uses the Storage URL as a base URL to map stored files to their public location.

-Using Amazon S3 with direct storage:
+**Amazon S3 with direct storage:**

 | Property     | Value                                        |
 | ------------ | -------------------------------------------- |